open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ```

 <details><summary>What happened?</summary>
-The created transport archive contains an index file `artifact-index.json` and a `blobs`
+The resulting transport archive contains an index file `artifact-index.json` and a `blobs`
 directory.
-The index file contains the list of component version artifacts in this
+The index file contains the list of component version artifacts in this archive.
-archive.
 The component artifacts are stored in OCI format.
 The component descriptor is
 now stored as a blob.
 It can be identified by its content type `application/vnd.ocm.software.component-descriptor.v2+yaml+tar`.

+**TODO**: The above text and the stuff below needs to be explained better.
+It's kinda hard to relate both.
+Suggestion: Explain each of the trees / JSONs below with a specific short paragraph.

 ```shell
 $ tree ${CTF_ARCHIVE}